phylolinkANU/phylolink/README.md

 * Create the following directory structure: ```/data/phylolink/config```
 * Copy all files in ~/ala-install/ansible/roles/phylolink/templates to /data/phylolink/config and substitute the variable values (speak to someone from the development team)
 * Install the name index by
-  * Download the latest names index file from http://biocache.ala.org.au/archives/nameindexes/ (At the time of writing the latest one was 20190213/namematching-20190213.tgz)
+  * Download the version of the names index as specified in the nameindex_datestamp property in ~/ala-install/ansible/inventories/vagrant/phylolink-vagrantfile from https://archives.ala.org.au/archives/nameindexes (At the time of writing the value was 20171012-lucene5 so the URL to download from is https://archives.ala.org.au/archives/nameindexes/20171012-lucene5/namematching-20171012-lucene5.tgz)
   * Unzip it to /data/lucene/namematching so that you end up with the cb, id, irmng and vernacular sub folders
   * NOTE: the name.index.location property in /data/phylolink/config/phylolink-config.properties must match the /data/lucene/namematching folder name
 * Add a hosts file entry: 127.0.0.1    devt.ala.org.au